gorda/istio.io/content/en/docs/tasks/traffic-management/egress/wildcard-egress-hosts/index.md

 *   [Enable Envoy’s access logging](/docs/tasks/observability/logs/access-log/#enable-envoy-s-access-logging)

-## Configure direct traffic to a wildcard host
+## Configure direct traffic to a wildcard host{#configure-direct-traffic-to-a-wildcard-host}

 The first, and simplest, way to access a set of hosts within a common domain is by configuring a simple `ServiceEntry` with a wildcard host and calling the services directly from the sidecar.